NVIDIA/spark-rapids/docs/FAQ.md

 The Scala UDF byte-code analyzer is disabled by default and must be enabled by the user via the [`spark.rapids.sql.udfCompiler.enabled`](configs.md#sql.udfCompiler.enabled) configuration setting.

+#### Optimize a row-based UDF in a GPU operation

+If the UDF can not be implemented by RAPIDS Accelerated UDFs or being automatically translated to Apache Spark operations, the RAPIDS Accelerator has an experimental feature to transfer only the data it needs between GPU and CPU inside a query operation, instead of falling this operation back to CPU.
+This feature can be enabled by setting `spark.rapids.sql.rowBasedUDF.enabled` to true.

 ### Why is the size of my output Parquet/ORC file different?